logo

 So when you read the government’s press releases, remember: don’t be fooled by divide-and-conquer tactics, spin, or public shaming.
 Facts matter.
 Teachers are being honest about what’s happening in classrooms—and the disinformation campaign against them is designed to turn the public against those working hardest for your children.

 For two decades, teachers have accepted trade-offs, salary freezes, and heavier workloads to keep schools running.
-Yet instead of gratitude, we are dragged through the mud and portrayed as the villains once again.
+Yet instead of being offered a fair deal, we are dragged through the mud and portrayed as the villains once again.
 That disrespect cuts deep.
 It tells dedicated professionals that their sacrifices don’t count, that their voices don’t matter.
 No workforce can thrive under those conditions; neither can our children’s education.

 It’s time to stop the blame game, start listening honestly, and invest to fix the real, systemic issues that public education faces.